clij/clij-benchmarking/benchmarking_operations.md

 has a maximum clock rate of 3 GHz.
 On the other hand, there are operations shown which run faster on the workstation CPU.
 We assume that the algorithms implemented exploit multi-threading for higher performance yield.

+### Contributing to this project
+If you want to contribute to this project, feel free to clone the repository, execute the benchmarks and file a pull request with your measurements!
+Don't forget to specify your CPU and GPU hardware when filing the PR.

 [Back to CLIJ documentation](https://clij.github.io/)